 The Company presents the developments that are relevant to its activities and transactions.
-The following revised standard and amendments are effective for annual periods beginning on or after January 1, 2016 and have not been applied in preparing these consolidated financial statements.
+The following revised standard and amendments are effective for annual periods beginning on or after January 1, 2017 and have not been applied in preparing these consolidated financial statements.
 The Company has not early adopted this standard and amendments.

 - IFRS 15, Revenue from Contracts with Customers, deals with revenue recognition and establishes principles for reporting useful information to users of financial statements about the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Revenue is recognized when a customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
 The standard replaces IAS 18, Revenue, and IAS 11, Construction Contracts, and related interpretations.
 The standard is effective for annual periods beginning on or after January 1, 2018 and earlier application is permitted.
-The Company is assessing the impact of IFRS 15. - In July 2014, the IASB issued the complete version of IFRS 9, first issued in November 2009 which brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, Financial Instruments: Recognition and Measurement. - IFRS 9 introduces a principles-based approach to the classification of financial assets based on an entity's business model and the nature of the cash flows of the asset.
+The Company is assessing the impact of IFRS 15 on its consolidated financial statements but it is expected to have a low impact on accounting policies and procedures and the internal control environment. - In July 2014, the IASB issued the complete version of IFRS 9, first issued in November 2009 which brings together the classification and measurement, impairment and hedge accounting phases of the IASB's project to replace IAS 39, Financial Instruments: Recognition and Measurement.

+IFRS 9 introduces a principles-based approach to the classification of financial assets based on an entity's business model and the nature of the cash flows of the asset.
 All financial assets, including hybrid contracts, are measured as at FVTPL, fair value through OCI or amortized cost.
 For financial liabilities, IFRS 9 includes the requirements for classification and measurement previously included in IAS 39.
 IFRS 9 also introduces an expected loss impairment model for all financial assets not as at FVTPL.
 The model has three stages: (1) on initial recognition, 12-month expected credit losses are recognized in profit or loss and a loss allowance is established; (2) if credit risk increases significantly and the resulting credit risk is not considered to be low, full lifetime expected credit losses are recognized; and (3) when a financial asset is considered impaired, interest revenue is calculated based on the carrying amount of the asset, net of the loss allowance, rather than its gross carrying amount.
 Finally, IFRS 9 introduces a new hedge accounting model that aligns the accounting for hedge relationships more closely with an entity's risk management activities, permits hedge accounting to be applied more broadly to a greater variety of hedging instruments and risks and requires additional disclosures.
-The Company is currently assessing the impact of this standard on the consolidated financial statements. - IFRS 16, Leases, was published in January 2016 by the IASB.
-This standard will replace the current guidance IAS 17 and require lessees to recognize an asset and a lease liability reflecting a "right-of-use asset" and future lease payments, respectively, for virtually all lease contracts.
-The standard applies to annual periods beginning on or after January 1, 2019, with earlier application permitted if IFRS 15, Revenue from Contracts with Customers, is adopted. - IFRS 10, Consolidated Financial Statements, and IAS 28, Investments in Associates and Joint Ventures, were amended in September 2014 to address an inconsistency between those standards when accounting for the sale or a contribution of assets between an investor and its associate or joint venture.
-The main consequence of the amendments is that a full gain or loss is recognized when the transaction involves a business combination, whereas a partial gain is recognized when the transaction involves assets that do not constitute a business.
-The mandatory effective date of this amendment will be determined by the IASB at a future date.
-Voluntary application is permitted.
+The Company is currently assessing the impact of this standard on its consolidated financial statements.
+It is expected that this standard will have more of an impact on financial statement disclosure rather than classification and measurement

-Notes to Condensed Interim Consolidated Financial Statements (Unaudited) March 31, 2016
+Notes to Condensed Interim Consolidated Financial Statements (Unaudited) March 31, 2017